fermat01/Building-streaming-ETL-Data-pipeline/README.md

   **Submit your spark application**

-<li> In terminal, run this command to submit spark application</li>
+<li> From scripts folder, run this command in terminal to submit spark application</li>

 ``` ./run_spark_submit.sh ```